 The University of Illinois at Chicago (UIC) Department of Occupational Therapy was founded in 1943.
-The mission of the Department of Occupational Therapy is to achieve excellence and lead the field in education, scholarship, and practice.
-We conduct this mission with the conviction that education, scholarship, and practice are equally valuable, interdependent, and mutually enhancing.
-We carry out this mission in the context of an urban research university that embraces diversity and partnerships with diverse communities.
+"The mission of the Department of Occupational Therapy is to achieve excellence and lead the field in education, scholarship, and practice.
+Our mission is guided by the scholarship of practice model that asserts that education, scholarship and practice are equally valuable, interdependent, and mutually enhancing.
+We carry out our mission in the context of an urban research university that embraces diversity, social justice and community engagement."